LazyTrainer001/Unit15-Web-dev/README.md

   This test will be carried out on browsers such as fire fox, microsoft edge, opera, etc

-  Issue 1:
+  Issue 1:Tested on Opera, no issue.

-  Issue 2:
+  Issue 2:Tested on microsoft edge, no issue.

-  Issue 3:
+  Issue 3: Tested on chrome, no issue.

   Resolution 1: